gaurav-11018/DEFI/README.md

 Decentralized finance offers financial instruments without relying on intermediaries such as brokerages, exchanges, or banks by using smart contracts on a blockchain.

-This project illustrates three functionalities of DeFI:
+This project illustrates three functionalities of DeFi:
 1. Depositing ETH, and gain interest on the principal.
 2. Borrowing ETH/DAI(stable coins).
 3. Approve the amount that can be borrowed calculating the risk factor.